-Joanne Gleason is the associate director of the Population Council’s Reproductive Health program based in Washington, DC.
-She manages technical and operational aspects of programs for reproductive health, both in the Council’s country offices and at its Center for Biomedical Research.
-Gleason serves as a liaison to donor colleagues and works with country offices to support the implementation of projects that improve family planning services and the health and well-being of communities.
+Joanne Gleason is the associate director for the Population Council’s Reproductive Health program.
+She is based in Washington, DC, and manages sexual and reproductive health programming in both the Council’s country offices and at its Center for Biomedical Research.
+Gleason serves as a liaison to Council donors and partners, and works with country colleagues to support the implementation of research and projects that improve the health and well-being of communities.

-Gleason has worked and traveled extensively in more than 35 countries throughout the developing world.
-She is a member of the Respectful Maternity Care Advisory Board, the International Best Practices Initiative, and the International Family Planning Coalition.
+Gleason is a member of the Respectful Maternity Care Advisory Board and the International Family Planning Coalition.
 She holds a master’s degree in international studies from the Johns Hopkins University School of Advanced International Studies and a bachelor’s degree in foreign languages and international economics.